Actor Training Intern Program 2020

 The EMC, or Equity Membership Candidacy program, is offered by Actor’s Equity Association.
-All Interns may join the EMC program if they wish.
+Interns may join the EMC program if they accept a casting or production assignment.
 EMC members gain points, or weeks, towards eligibility to join Actor’s Equity Association.

 To apply, call us at 415/499-4487 for an application

-or download the application here: Tech Intern Application 2017
+or download the application here: Tech Intern Info & Application 2020

 Artistic Director Robert Currier